AdobeDocs/genstudio.en/help/search-assets.md

 ## Basic search {#basic-search}

-To perform basic search on [!DNL Content Hub], navigate to the search bar and specify the keyword that you need to search.
+To perform basic search on [!DNL the content module of Adobe GenStudio], navigate to the search bar and specify the keyword that you need to search.
 Navigate to filters available in the left pane and apply them to narrow down your search results.

 For example, search for all the **[!UICONTROL JPEG]** images with keyword `architect` in it which was modified within the last year.
 To execute this scenario, follow the steps below: